Farming for Love

 Farming for Love is a Canadian reality dating show that premiered on CTV on May 28, 2023.
 An adaptation of the international Farmer Wants a Wife franchise, the series focuses on several Canadian farmers who are seeking relationships.

 Format

 The series is hosted by Sabrina Jalees.
 The series title was changed from the original franchise so that it would be open not only to male farmers seeking wives, but to female or LGBT farmers seeking their desired partners as well.

 Season 1

 The cast, with 5 farmers and 31 contestants, was announced on May 16, 2023.
 The first season's farmers were all from British Columbia.
 In episode 6, all farmers were given the opportunity of either meeting a new date, or taking one of their current contestants on a date with them.

 Farmer Ashleigh

 Ashleigh Tuhkala is a 33-year-old horse rancher and trainer from Gibsons.
 In episode 6, she chose to eliminate all of her dates.
-She was later surprised with a mystery date, which she opted to chose as the winner.
+She was later surprised with a mystery date, which she opted to choose as the winner.